LeeAdcock/edgeable/README.md

 ##### Properties
 - `set_property(key, value)` - Set a property on the node with the provided key and value.
+- `set_properties(properties)` - Provide a dict to set multiple properites on the database.
 - `get_property(key)` - Retrieve the node's property value for the provided key.
 - `get_properties()` - Retrieve a `dict` containing all properties set on the node.
 - `has_property(key)` - Returns a boolean indicating whether the property key is defined.